1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Restore a snapshot

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the product in question.

-- Click on the action menu â‹® to the right of the object concerned in the array that appears.
+- Click on the action menu â‹® to the right of the relevant item in the displayed table.

 - Click on Restore:

-- An e-mail is sent when the snapshot is restored.
+- An email is sent when the snapshot is restored.

-Restore operating system disk
+Restore the operating system disk

-Restore data disk (vdb)
+Restore the data disk (vdb)

-Two modes of data restoration are possible:
+Two data restoration modes are possible:

 If the size of the snapshot differs from the size of the volume, only this read-only mode is available.